qualityshepherd/brine/posts/southern_coast.md

 Amber beads and shattered bronze tools are buried shallowly nearby, like offerings left in a hurry.
 No one calls the place by name.

-**0805 Classic Traveler** A tall man with a peculiar limp leads two impossibly strong oxen—Jake and Jim—pulling empty carts. **Malfas** (`Tall, Observer, Awkward`) is an alien in human form and the oxen are mechanical, which only cutting them would reveal.
+**0805 Classic Traveler** A 7' tall man with joints bending slightly wrong, leads two impossibly strong oxen—Jake and Jim—pulling empty carts. **Malfas** (`Tall, Observer, Awkward`) is an alien in human form and the oxen are mechanical, which only cutting them would reveal.
 The traveler has 5 marbles that can perform what some would call miracles.
 He used one to make Jake, Jim and the cart.
 He needs one to return home.
 He's looking for work so he can study humans.

 **0806 The Veil of Ash** A burnt haze engulfs the sands, the residue of an ancient ritual cast by Uma Fane herself.
 Apprentices toil daily to maintain the spectral barrier, knowing any disruption could release what lies dormant beneath the dunes.